 Incomplete Grades.
 Accumulation of incomplete grades can also result in being placed on probation.
-The Graduate School monitors incompletes, and their rules appear in the Academic Guidelines: http://www.grad.wisc.edu/education/acadpolicy/guidelines.html#104.
+The Graduate School monitors incompletes.
 All students placed on probation by the Graduate School are automatically on department probation.
 See also the Graduate School policy on probation.